no1stringbean/lfabr/src/content/posts/for-the-falling-leaves.md

 ---
 title: For the Falling Leaves
-description: "A reflection on the changing of seasons through the transformation of leaves from the lush greens of spring and summer to the vibrant autumnal shades"
+description: "A reflection on the changing of seasons through the transformation of leaves from the lush greens of spring and summer to the vibrant autumnal shades."
 date: 2023-11-08
-last update: 2023-11-09
+last update: 2023-02-28
 author: ["Ben Schultz"]
 image: /images/posts/liturgies/for-the-falling-leaves.png
 categories: ["liturgies"]